Argentine Tango Classes, Courses and Workshops

-We may look at exercises to improve balance and core muscles, and generally warm up before commencing the class.
+We may also look at exercises to improve balance and core muscles, and generally warm up before commencing the class, depending on the subject of the class.
 These exercises can be done at home so you can continue improving your ‘tango fitness’.

 Music will be playing during our tango dance classes to allow class members to get used to hearing tango music, and to allow practice of musicality as well as choreography and technique.

-Dancers of any level are encouraged to attend for the whole class which is open to any tango dancer who wants to work at improving core technique, musicality, and variation in choreography.
+Whatever level of dance you believe you’ve reached, dancers are encouraged to attend for the whole class, even if you believe you don’t need to go through ‘a review’, or easy material.
+You never know when that little extra nugget of information might help you improve core technique, and musicality, even if choreography is well known.
 There is a difference between ‘knowing’ what you should be doing and mastering the techniques and figures for smooth and elegant performance.
 Refreshing the basics is always a ‘good thing’.

 Learning in the group tango dance classes environment